1. Health

 I'd call the warnings mostly clear.
 Why do I say mostly?
 Some people still seem confused by how literal these warnings are meant to be.
 So, let's make it clear, once and for all.
 People with chronic diseases, such as arthritis, tend to take several different medications.
 A review of the medications commonly taken by people with arthritis turns up the following information about drinking alcohol while taking the drugs.

-There is an increased risk of acute liver failure in patients who take acetaminophen at high doses, long-term, or among those who drink alcohol.
+Acetaminophen is used as monotherapy or it is also used as an ingredient in certain pain medications, such as Vicodin.
+There is an increased risk of acute liver failure in people who take acetaminophen at high doses, long-term, or among those who drink alcohol.

-Patients taking methotrexate are advised to avoid alcohol, including beer, wine and hard liquor, because of the increased risk of liver disease.
-Some doctors suggest that an occasional, celebratory drink (such as on your birthday or other special occasion) may not be harmful, but only abstinence is 100% guaranteed harmless.
+DMARDs include methotrexate and Arava (leflunomide), Azulfidine (sulfasalazine, and Plaquenil (hydroxychloroquine).
+People taking methotrexate are advised to avoid alcohol, including beer, wine, and hard liquor, because of the increased risk of liver disease.
+Some healthcare providers suggest that an occasional, celebratory drink (such as on your birthday or other special occasions) may not be harmful, but only abstinence is 100% guaranteed harmless.

 Corticosteroids can cause stomach bleeding.
-Use of alcohol while using steroids may increase your risk for stomach bleeding.
+Use of alcohol while using steroids may increase your risk of stomach bleeding.

 People with arthritis also may be prescribed sleep medications, antidepressants, or muscle relaxers.
 These drugs, in combination with alcohol, can also have serious consequences.